-EPA respondents were sharply divided over the effectiveness of regulatory measures intended to offset new stationary source emissions.
-Only "major" new sources, those that emit more than 100 tons per year, have been subject to new source review, which requires them to obtain emissions reductions from existing sources to offset their emissions, and to install the most stringent control technology available.
-New sources larger than 100 tons per year can avoid new source review by obtaining offsetting reductions to limit the net emissions increase to less than that of a "major" source, a practice called "netting".
+EPA respondents were sharply divided over the effectiveness of regulatory measures intended to new sources, those that emit more than 100 tons per year, have been subject to new source review, which requires them to obtain emissions reductions from existing sources to offset their emissions, and to install the most stringent control technology available.
+New sources larger than 100 tons per year can avoid new source review by obtaining offsetting reductions to limit the net emissions increase to less than that of a "major" source, a practice called "netting."
 About half of EPA respondents felt that too many sources have been exempt from new source review.
 However, others suggested that current new source review adequately counteracts emissions growth or results in only insignificant emissions increases.